By Sheryl Lilly Pidgeon | Editor-in-Chief, Goodlifefamilymag.com

 Don’t gossip.
 Emily Dickinson said, “Dogs are better than human beings because they know but do not tell.”
 True friendship lies in knowing how (and when) to hold a confidence.

 Show compassion and be empathetic.
 When you’re having a bad day, there is one go-to who has your back no matter what.
 Dogs seem to say, “I’m sorry you are dealing with this, but look into my dreamy George Clooney eyes and we will get through it together.”

 Patience pays off.
 In this world of instant gratification, dogs teach us that if you wait just a bit longer, you never know what could happen.
 (Someone could drop a meatball off their plate!)

 Have a positive body image.
 You think Aspen cared one iota that she was zaftig?
 No!
-She knew she is strong and beautiful.
+She knew she was strong and beautiful.
 To prove it, she’d take all 90+ pounds of her adorable self and snuggle right onto your lap.

 Be fearless.
 Sometimes you just have to go for it.
 (But look both ways and wash your paws.)

 Be friendly.
 Who doesn’t love a nice, cuddly bundle of furry joy?
 But please, no licking.

 Be dependable.
 When my kids were little, “dog duty” was on our chore chart right along with “kitchen duty” and “mail duty.”
 It taught them that someone is counting on them.